The Best Email Marketing Service

 The key metrics most companies look at are open rates, click-through rates, and conversion rates — although according to a 2016 article by CRM-powerhouse Salesforce, click-through is a stronger indicator of email performance than open rate.
 (We can all imagine an email with a compelling subject line — “Surprise Inside!” — with content inside that doesn’t deliver.
 Emails like that drive up open rates without increasing conversions and can wear down your audience.)

-While different industries will have different expectations of what “success” is (and seasonality often comes into play as well), Salesforce says that if your clickthrough rate is over 2 percent, you’re doing pretty well.
+While different industries will have different expectations of what “success” is ], Salesforce says that if your click-through rate is over 2 percent, you’re doing pretty well.
 Less than 1 percent?
 You need to either improve your email content, or improve your list quality.

-That’s right: Having tons of email subscribers isn’t a good thing if they're all duds.
+Tons of email subscribers are no good if they're all duds.

-You should be constantly tweaking your list to ensure that the majority of your subscribers are highly engaged: opening your emails, reading them, and clicking through on the call to action.
+You should regularly tweak your list to ensure that the majority of your subscribers are highly engaged: opening your emails, reading them, and clicking through on the call to action.
 This is where tools like MailChimp’s star ratings and GetResponse’s scoring come in handy: They are at-a-glance ways to highlight and group your best recipients, as well as your least active.

 Automation works hand in hand here as well.
 As your email list grows, you can build workflows to automatically tag and score users based on their engagement, so you aren’t left doing it manually after every campaign.
-You can also build workflows to automatically trigger email sends to nudge your lowest-scoring subscribers to action before cutting them altogether — be it via an exclusive offer or some sort of insider scoop.
+You can also automatically remind your lowest-scoring subscribers to take action before cutting them altogether — be it via an exclusive offer or some sort of insider scoop.

 Avoid any providers that claim guaranteed inbox placement — they’re lying.